Nasty Nasty

 Nasty Nasty is the third studio album by the American glam metal band Black 'n Blue.
 It was produced by Kiss bassist Gene Simmons, with the exception of the song "I'll Be There for You" which was written and produced by The Babys/Bad English/Journey rhythm guitarist/keyboardist Jonathan Cain.

 Background

 The title track is the basis of the Kiss song "Domino", and also contains the ending riff from "Only You", both Kiss songs credited to Simmons.
-Coincidentally, guitarist Tommy Thayer would join Kiss in 2002.
+Black 'n Blue guitarist Tommy Thayer would later join Kiss in 2002.

 Nasty Nasty saw the band move away from the more polished approach of Without Love as it did not appeal to their metal fans.
 As a result, the production is much more raw and the album has a much more aggressive feel than Without Love, as the band sticks with hard rockers with the exception of "I'll Be There for You."